 All OSTCAN members must complete 4200 hours of education, and a minimum of 1000 hours of supervised clinical practice and training.
 As a national council, OSTCAN ensures that patients are guaranteed a standard of practice regardless of the province in which they seek care.

-Paige is a graduate of the Canadian Academy of Osteopathy's 4 year, full-time osteopathic program providing the highest standards of education and supervised clinical standards in Canada.
+The Canadian Academy of Osteopathy provides a 4 year, full-time osteopathic program with the highest standards of education and supervised clinical standards in Canada.
 Paige was awarded the A.T.
-Still Medal of Honour for her academic achievements upon graduation.
+Still Medal of Honour for her academic achievements upon graduation, and Brennan had the privilege of being an intern instructor for a year at the Canadian Academy of Osteopathy's West campus.

 Paige completed her Bachelor of Kinesiology with a Major in Physical Activity & Health at the UofA.
 The BKin degree provides a multidisciplinary approach to the study of human movement as it relates to exercise science, athletic performance, and long term health.
 She completed her professional practicum at the Edmonton Police Service in the Fitness & Active Lifestyle Unit.